OpenDataology/website/content/en/docs/distributions/gke/deploy/project-setup.md

   The deployment process creates various service accounts with appropriate roles in order to enable seamless integration with Google Cloud services.
-This process requires that you have the owner role for the project in order to deploy Kubeflow.
+This process requires that you have the owner role for the project in order to deploy OpenDataology.

 *  Make sure that billing is enabled for your project.
 Refer to [Enable billing for a project](https://cloud.google.com/billing/docs/how-to/modify-project).